openebs-archive/openebs-docs/docs/iscsiclient.md

 ---
-id: common
+id: iscsiclient
-title: Common prerequisites for OpenEBS
+title: iSCSI Client is a prerequisite for OpenEBS
-sidebar_label: Common
+sidebar_label: iSCSI Client
 ---
 ------